How to make your own Amazon Kindle ebook in just hours

 Aspiring Authors Beware: Kindle Platform Under Construction (Online Pitfalls and Obstructions Abound)

 The creation process for Kindle ebooks has changed considerably over recent years-- and continues to do so today.
 So at any given moment, 60 to 90 percent of the information you find online about it will be outdated, and just plain wrong.
-Even Google's mighty search engine appears unable circa mid-2013 to reliably separate the wheat from the chaff on the subject.
+Even Google's mighty search engine appears unable circa early 2016 to reliably separate the wheat from the chaff on the subject.

 I'd like to say that you can simply refer to Amazon's own official guidelines and online help for this instead, to save yourself a lot of trouble, but that's not necessarily true.
 For Amazon's Kindle ebook format remains in flux, with even Amazon itself frequently having trouble providing suitably accurate and up to date information about many of its features and requirements, for prospective authors.